Robert M. Frost, Jr.

 Bob was formerly a partner at a large Bridgeport law firm, serving as a co-chair of the firm’s litigation department.
 He is active in bar association activities, including the Connecticut Bar Association’s Federal Practice Section, where he serves as an officer and member of the Executive Committee.
 He also serves by appointment on the Federal Grievance Committee, a committee of lawyers appointed by the U.S. District Judges for the District of Connecticut to hear grievance complaints against lawyers admitted to practice in federal court.Sample of Results in Practice

-Bob represented a high-ranking police officer charged with having sex with several underage male high school students that the officer met through an on-line social networking site.
+- Bob represented a high-ranking police officer charged with having sex with several underage male high school students that the officer met through an on-line social networking site.
 State and federal authorities investigated the case, which generated substantial publicity in the local press.
-From the outset, Bob and his defense team aggressively pursued a motion to dismiss the case and a motion to disqualify the prosecution team based on a conflict of interest involving one of the state’s lead investigators.
-During jury selection, one of the alleged victims declined to cooperate, and Bob was able to subpoena cell phone evidence that caused another of the victims to admit that his original complaint was false.
 On the first day of trial, the state dropped all felony charges and the client elected to accept a plea to three misdemeanors requiring only ten days in jail each and three years’ probation with no sex offender conditions.
 The federal investigation was terminated as well, and Bob was successful in preserving a substantial portion of the officer’s pension.

-Contributing author, Connecticut Criminal Procedure, Chapters 13 and 14: “Presenting the Case at Trial: Parts I and II” (Conn.
-Law Tribune Books 2015)
+Contributing author, Connecticut Criminal Procedure, Chapters 13 and 14: “Presenting the Case at Trial: Parts I and II” (Law Journal Press 2016).
+For more information, click here.Awards and Recognitions

 University of Connecticut School of Law